Yixin-Shen-1218/Yixin-Shen-1218/README.md

 - 🌱 I’m currently learning Generative AI and Robotics
 - 👯 I’m looking to collaborate on Embodied AI and fabric stuff business 👻
 - 📫 How to reach me: shenyixin1218@outlook.com
-- 😄 Pronouns: Call Me Eason or Yixin
+- 😄 Pronouns: Call Me Eason or Yixin (yì xīn)
 - ⚡ Fun fact: I prefer to sleep more than 10 hours per day